betaflight/betaflight.com/docs/wiki/getting-started/hardware/esc-firmware.md

 ### Bidirectional Dshot Versions

-Bidirectional Dshot has evolved from simple RPM telemetry to use the ESC signal wire to return data from MCUs without requiring a UART dedicated to ESC_SENSOR.
-EDT expands the remit of Bidirectional Dshot to enable MCUs without a dedicated telemetry wire to report voltageand temperature.
+Bidirectional Dshot has evolved from simple RPM telemetry using the ESC signal wire to return data from MCUs without requiring a UART dedicated to ESC_SENSOR.
+EDT expands the remit of Bidirectional Dshot to enable MCUs without a dedicated telemetry wire to report voltage and temperature.

 | Version       | Features                                                                                                                                       |
 | ------------- | ---------------------------------------------------------------------------------------------------------------------------------------------- |